 In 1993, Sting produced a son, Sting's Red Eagle, who proudly takes his sire's place on our farm.
 Like his sire, Eagle has accumulated his fair share of awards.
 He has been the Canadian Appaloosa National Reserve Champion 3 yr.
 Old Halter Stallion, 4 time C.R.H.A.
 National Halter Champion, 5 time C.R.H.A.
 National High Point Performance Stallion.
 Eagle also has Register of Merits in Halter, Hunt Seat Pleasure, Western Pleasure, Driving and Command.
 He also has a Certificate of Versatility.
 Eagle is a gentleman in all aspects.
 He is so kind and patient that we even use him for lessons.
 He passes on his good looks and temperament to all his foals.
 Disposition is the most important aspect of our breeding program and with Eagle we are continuing to breed foals with brains, stylish looks, and mostly, exceptional disposition.

 In 1987, when we came to Page Run, this little valley was nothing but forest.
 My husband, Cal, cleared a lot of the ground and we built a small house and barn.
-Over the years, we have since enlarged the barn to nine stalls, added a machine shed, hay storage, outside arena, round pen and lots of pasture.
+Over the years, we have since enlarged the barn to nine stalls, added a second barn with 6 stalls and a small indoor arena, hay storage, outside arena, round pen and lots of pasture.
 Our horses have lots of room to roam and spend the majority of there time out in pasture.
 We have found that this makes foals that are sound of mind and body.